Disclosure

 Unknown.

-Although reseachers can characterize physical components and biochemical pathways, the inner mechanisms by which human brains learn or "compress" knowledge are still unclear.
+Although reseachers can characterize physical components and biochemical pathways, the inner mechanisms by which human brains learn or "compress" knowledge remain unclear.
 AI models similarly present as black boxes.
 We can draw detailed diagrams of AI models, but cannot explain how specific results occur.

-Scientifically, this question remains open until we gather more data on both sides of the equation.
+Scientifically, this question is open until we gather more data on both sides of the equation.

 Conceptually, there are striking parallels.
 Humans listen to teachers expound on a subject.
 Rather than memorize every word, we take notes and extract core principles.
 We "compress" knowledge, in other words.
 AI models exhibit similar behavior.
 They do not copy images or text.
 They "take notes" by analyzing data for representative patterns.
 These special patterns, not original content, are what get stored as tiny numbers called weights.
 Like humans, some AI models learn better than others: good AI models excel at identifying and applying core lessons better than poor models.
 And like humans, some AIs can memorize text and images if prodded to do so.

-While many organizations publish AI code of conduct at conceptual levels, it's not yet common or even practical to document the detailed tradeoffs that reveal true values.
+While many organizations publish conceptual guidelines around AI code of conduct, it's not common or even practical to document the detailed tradeoffs that reveal true values.

-Should AI align with America, California, France, China, Japan, Mexico, India, Texas, Greenpeace, the United Nations, or some other entity?
+Should AI align with America, California, France, China, Texas, Greenpeace, the United Nations, or some other entity?

 In reality, safety is embraced by all until definitions clash.
 Heated debates on religion, freedom of speech, taxes, and countless other topics pervade the Internet.
 Conflicting values is a thorny problem that has bedeviled the human species since the dawn of time.
 Resolution demands deep thought, honest dialogue, and uncomfortable compromises.